-This Golden Circle Drive in Iceland begins and ends in the world's northernmost capital on the southern shores of Faxa Bay, Reykjavik.
+This Iceland road trip begins and ends in the world's northernmost capital on the southern shores of Faxa Bay, Reykjavik.

 From Reykjavik, your itinerary heads north to the Snaefellsnes Peninsula where you’ll embark on coastal walks, whale watching tours, and horseback riding before heading back south and joining the Golden Circle to visit a number of Iceland’s natural wonders.

 Get ready to dine on fresh seafood, soak up mountain views, and sip cold Icelandic beer in your campervan after a long day of bracing the elements.
 Before hitting the road, it might be a good idea to read up on tips and regulations about driving in Iceland .

 Reykjavik is a city famous for its colourful houses, hipster cafes, and a growing population of men wearing cosy knitwear and showcasing full Icelandic beards.

 However, look beyond the hipster, and you’ll find a city brimming with arts, culture, and history, all of which can be explored at any one of the numerous museums and galleries found across town.